wjbryant/jquery.taboverride/README.md

 ### AMD

 This plugin is AMD compatible and can be loaded using a script loader such as [RequireJS](http://requirejs.org/).
-This is convenient since it will automatically load the taboverride core dependency for you.
+It is defined as a module named `jquery.taboverride`.
+Using a script loader is convenient because dependencies will automatically be loaded if they are available.

 #### Optimization